ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on the illusion of meritocracy.
+An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on how society celebrates winners but ignores context.

 ---